Azure/bicep-types-az/generated/network/microsoft.network/2016-09-01/types.md

 * **loadBalancingRules**: [SubResource](#subresource)[] (ReadOnly): The load balancer rules that use this probe.
 * **numberOfProbes**: int: The number of probes where if no response, will result in stopping further traffic from being delivered to the endpoint.
 This values allows endpoints to be taken out of rotation faster or slower than the typical times used in Azure.
 * **port**: int (Required): The port for communicating the probe.
 Possible values range from 1 to 65535, inclusive.
-* **protocol**: 'Http' | 'Tcp' (Required): The protocol of the end point.
+* **protocol**: 'Http' | 'Tcp' | string (Required): The protocol of the end point.
 Possible values are: 'Http' or 'Tcp'.
 If 'Tcp' is specified, a received ACK is required for the probe to be successful.
 If 'Http' is specified, a 200 OK response from the specifies URI is required for the probe to be successful.
 * **provisioningState**: string: Gets the provisioning state of the public IP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
 * **requestPath**: string: The URI used for requesting health status from the VM.
 Path is required if a protocol is set to http.
 Otherwise, it is not allowed.
 There is no default value.